 In accordance with Louisiana Revised Statute 17:170, institutions of higher learning must require proof of immunization for enrollment and are required to maintain a record of immunizations for students.

-McNeese State University requires new students to provide proof of certain immunizations or a signed waiver of vaccination and release from responsibility.
+McNeese State University requires entering students to provide proof of certain immunizations or a signed waiver of vaccination and release from responsibility.
 Requirements include vaccinations against measles, mumps, rubella, tetanus, diphtheria, and meningococcal disease as indicated below:

-- Requirement for first dose: Given in 1968 or later; live vaccine without gamma globulin; given on or after the first birthday
+- Requirement for first dose: Given in 1968 or later; live vaccine without gamma globulin; given on or after first birthday

-- Requirement for second dose: Given after 1968; live vaccine without gamma globulin; given at any age as long as the first dose is given on or after the first birthday, and the second dose is given at least one month after the first dose
+- Requirement for second dose: Given after 1968; live vaccine without gamma globulin; give at any age as long as the first dose is given on or after the first birthday, and the second dose is given at least one month after the first dose

 - A history of physician-diagnosed measles is acceptable for establishing immunity, but must be documented by the diagnosing physician.
 Additionally, laboratory evidence of measles immunity prior to entry is acceptable.

-Tetanus and Diphtheria (Td) or Tetanus Toxoid Reduced Diptheria Acellular Pertussis (Tdap): All students must provide proof of a Td or Tdap vaccination within the previous 10 years.
+All students must provide proof of a Td or Tdap vaccination within the previous 10 years.

 The Proof of Immunization Compliance form or a copy of immunization records is required of all applicants new to McNeese.
 Applicants may request an exemption from the immunization requirements by signing the Waiver of Vaccination and Release from Responsibility section on the Proof of Immunization Compliance form and agreeing to leave campus in the event of an outbreak until the outbreak is over or proof of immunization is provided.